pingthepeople/ptp-web/post-deploy-scripts/readme.md

 see: https://github.com/projectkudu/kudu/wiki/Post-Deployment-Action-Hooks

 The App Service will run all scripts in the folder, so to maintain ordering I'm prepending a number to the start of the script name.
+NB: The scripts must be
+Windows-friendly: `.bat`, `.cmd`, `.ps1`.